rust-lang/rust/doc/rust.md

 a reference count, if the managed box is implemented through reference-counting).

-Owned box values exist in 1:1 correspondence with their heap allocation;
+Owned box values exist in 1:1 correspondence with their heap allocation.
-copying an owned box value makes a deep copy of the heap allocation and produces a pointer to the new allocation.

 An example of constructing one managed box type and value, and one owned box type and value: